Saeed bin Butti Al Maktoum

-Saeed bin Butti (Arabic: سعيد بن بطي) was the third Ruler of Dubai, succeeding Maktoum bin Butti bin Suhail on his death in 1852.
+Saeed bin Butti (Arabic: سعيد بن بطي) was the third Ruler of Dubai, succeeding Maktoum bin Butti Al Maktoum on his death in 1852.
 He was a signatory to the landmark treaty with the British, the Perpetual Maritime Truce of 1853.

 Accession

 The brother of Maktoum, who died of natural causes, Saeed inherited a small but thriving coastal community.
 However, his rule was challenged by Maktoum bin Butti’s sons, Hasher and Suhail.
 When, in October 1852, Saeed travelled to Muscat to meet the Sultan, he left the town in the hands of his uncle, Saeed bin Rashid.
 The two young men took control of Dubai's Fahidi fort, capturing and imprisoning Saeed bin Rashid.
 However, Saeed bin Rashid not only escaped but was able to regain control of the town and the brothers fled to Sharjah, where they lived in exile.

 Relations with both Sharjah and Ras Al Khaimah under Sultan bin Saqr Al Qasimi were fraught and Saeed bin Butti contracted alliances with Abu Dhabi and Umm Al Quwain against Sultan bin Saqr.
 Sultan bin Saqr had previously attacked the Omani town of Shinas, in March 1850, and been opposed by the Sultan of Muscat together with an army raised by Saeed bin Tahnun Al Nahyan of Abu Dhabi consisting of 400 Bani Yas and Manasir.
 Allied with Abu Dhabi in this conflict, Saeed bin Butti was able to recover Shinas and Sohar for Muscat, while Sultan bin Saqr Al Qasimi took Khor Fakkan and Kalba in the shamaliyah.